-Charles Augustus Mager was an American painter of German descent, who also built a comic career under the name "Gus Mager".
-He created various newspaper gag comics starring monkey characters, which eventually evolved into his signature work, 'Hawkshaw the Detective' (1913-1947), a humorous detective comic.
-He also assisted Rudolph Dirks with his comic 'The Captain and the Kids'.
-Together with Dirks and Lyonel Feininger, he was one of the most notable early German-American comic pioneers.
+Charles Augustus Mager was an American painter of German descent, who also had a career in cartooning under the name "Gus Mager".
+For the Hearst newspapers, he created a great many short-lived newspaper gag comics.
+Many of them starred monkey characters, of which the humorous detective strip 'Sherlocko the Monk' (1910-1913) had the most durability.
+By the time Mager moved from the Hearst to the Pulitzer newspapers, his signature strip evolved into 'Hawkshaw the Detective' (1913-1922, 1931-1947).
+For the McNaught Syndicate, Mager additionally made the soap opera adventure strip 'Oliver's Adventures' (1926-1934).
+Together with Rudolph Dirks and Lyonel Feininger, Gus Mager was one of the most notable early German-American comic pioneers.

 Early life and career

-Charles Augustus "Gus" Mager was born in 1878 in New Jersey as the son of German immigrants.
-His father was a jeweler and thus, by the time he was 20 years old, Mager worked as a jewelry stone-setter.
-Their relatives in Germany often sent the family local humor magazines, exposing Mager to the cartoons and comics of German artists like Wilhelm Busch and Karl Arnold.
-In U.S. newspapers, he was influenced by T.S.
-Sullivant's 'funny animal' comics.
-Gus Mager married in 1907.
-When the U.S. joined the First World War, Mager was drafted in late 1918, luckily in the final stages of the war.
+Charles Augustus "Gus" Mager Jr. was born in 1878 in Newark, New Jersey, as the son of German immigrants.
+The son of a jewelry stone-setter, Charles also began working in this profession at age 20.
+While he made a good living in the jewelry trade, he continued to submit ideas and sketches to New York papers, which eventually launched his cartooning career.
+Their relatives in Germany often sent the Mager family local humor magazines, exposing Mager to the cartoons and comics of German artists like Wilhelm Busch and Karl Arnold.
+From the US newspapers, he was influenced by T.S.
+Sullivant's funny animal comics.
+Gus Mager married Matilda Stunzl in 1907.
+When the US joined the First World War, Mager was drafted in late 1918, and served during the final stages of the war.

 'In Jungle Society'.